 This is a simple and easy spice cookie recipe that is always a crowd favorite around the holidays.
 They are soft and topped with white chocolate and sugar sprinkles.

 This is a recipe that I recently started making around Christmas time a few years ago.
 It started when my Aunt brought over a different version of these and they were half dipped in white chocolate…amazing!
 Hi, Aunt Dale!

 Since everyone in my house loved them I asked for the recipe.
 It didn’t take long for me to misplace it :(.
 I actually lost it twice and felt silly asking again.
 So I decided to make my own version.
-My Aunt’s original recipe was a gingersnap type.
-I decided to make a sugar cookie version with added spices.
-It took a bit of trial and error to get the recipe right.
-Since they are not gingersnaps, or gingerbread, I just call them spice cookies.
+My version differs from my Aunt’s recipe since it is more of a sugar cookie with added spices.
+It took a bit of trial and error to get the recipe right and simply call them spice cookies.

 Ever since I had the recipe right it has been a go-to for cookie exchanges and holiday gatherings.
 I usually dip them halfway in white chocolate or white almond bark and then add sanding sugar sprinkles.
 Drizzling them all over the top of the cookie for this post was pretty easy, too.

 Chill the dough.
 These spice cookies come out better when the dough is chilled all the way through before baking.
 To make the dough ahead of time, wrap it in parchment paper, and then place in a freezer bag, and place it in the freezer.
 The frozen dough will last a few months in the freezer.
 I like to make Christmas cookie dough way ahead of time since the holidays can get so crazy.